 Financial exploitation of elders is a common type of abuse.
-Because many elderly people have savings accounts, fixed income through social security, or own their homes, they become the perfect target for exploitation.
+Because many older people have savings accounts, fixed income through social security, or own their homes, they become the perfect target for exploitation.
 Sadly, many elders who are financially exploited experience this abuse at the hands of trusted caregivers or family members.
 This can make the victim feel heartbroken, embarrassed and ashamed and they may choose not to report the abuse for fear that their loved one will get in trouble.
 For elders who are financially exploited by strangers, it can be very hard for them to believe that abuse happened to them, or they can feel so embarrassed that they “let” this happen that they don’t report the abuse.
 Financial exploitation can have devastating impacts on the victim; not only through loss of money, but the victim may experience physical and emotional reactions as well.

 If you or someone you know is being financially exploited, it is important to get help before it’s too late and the money is gone.
 Even if you are uncertain whether abuse is actually occurring, if you suspect something isn’t right, you should call a professional and get help.
 If the threat of harm is immediate, dial 911.